Wits and Wagers

+Gameplay

 The game is played in seven rounds.
 One trivia question is asked each round, and each player gives a numerical answer to every trivia question.
 Players simultaneously place their written answers to the trivia question on the betting mat, and then bet on the answer they believe is closest to the right answer but not over it.
 The house pays players who choose the correct answer based on the odds marked on the board.
 The player with the most chips after the seventh question is the winner.

+Reception

 Wits & Wagers has won over 20 awards, including the Mensa Select award, the Board Game Geek 2007 Party Game of the Year, and GAMES Magazine 2007 Party Game of the Year.
 German, French, Swedish, and Norwegian editions of Wits & Wagers were released in 2008.
 Spanish and UK editions were scheduled to be released in the spring of 2009.
 In 2021, the rights to Wits & Wagers was purchased by Mattel Games.